Gavin-Jiang-97/Code_Turbo_MP_EM/README.md

 The code should run in MATLAB 2019b or a newer version.

-Provider: Wenjun Jiang, University of Electronic Science and Technology of China.
+Wenjun Jiang, University of Electronic Science and Technology of China.